 Curiosity will drive you to do what makes you happy, but you’ll also need grit to stay the course when the learning process gets tough.
 Angela Duckworth explains why grit helps us develop a positive attitude and will help us find what actually makes us happy:

 Grit is important because it is a driver of achievement and success, independent of and beyond what talent and intelligence contribute.
 Being naturally smart and talented are great, but to truly do well and thrive, we need the ability to persevere.

-Ultimately, the value of learning is that it allows you to contribute to the world.
+The value of learning is that it allows you to contribute to the world.
 This contribution makes you feel good about yourself.
-Then you can be passionate about the skill.
-If you seek passion first, then you will be disappointed every time the task gets difficult and unpleasant.
+Then you can be happy and passionate about the skill.
+If you seek happiness and passion first, then you will be disappointed every time the task gets difficult and unpleasant.

-A new learning curve is steep but if you don’t endure the initial suffering, you will never be good at anything.
-The greatest value of learning is that it creates love in yourself.
+A new learning curve is steep, but you will never be good at anything if you don’t endure the initial suffering.
+The greatest value of learning is that it creates love in yourself and for yourself.
 This love, extended to your surroundings, makes the world a better place.

 To be a happier person, don’t do what makes you happy

 I had a knack for writing as a kid but thought nothing of it until I went back to school for physics.
-Writing long, complex essays on topics I had no interest in sharpened my dulled abilities.
+Writing long, complex essays on topics sharpened my dulled abilities.
 If I wanted my degree, quitting wasn’t an option.
 So I kept writing.

-Yesterday like every day, several people reached out to me thanking me for what I wrote.
-It’s great that my website makes money, but to read how something I wrote changed a person’s life for the better for good . . . there’s nothing else like it.
-I can honestly say the struggle was worth it.
+Yesterday, like every day, several people reached out to me thanking me for what I wrote.
+It’s great that my website makes money, but to read how something I wrote changed a person’s life for the better is the real reward.